iMohitkr/Getting-and-Cleaning-Data-Week-4-Project/codeBook.md

 The run_analysis.R script performs the following task to clean the data:

-**Step 1:** Read X_train.txt, Y_train.txt and subject_train.txt from the "./data/train" folder and store them in train, trainActivities and trainSubjects variables respectively.
+**Step 1:** Read X_train.txt, Y_train.txt and subject_train.txt from the "./data/train" folder and store them in train, train_activities and train_subjects variables respectively.
-Read X_test.txt, Y_test.txt and subject_test.txt from the "./data/test" folder and store them in test, testActivities and testSubjects variables respectively.
+Read X_test.txt, Y_test.txt and subject_test.txt from the "./data/test" folder and store them in test, test_activities and test_subjects variables respectively.
 *Few rows and columns of the loaded datasets are shown here.*

 ```r